amideb/eureka-spring-cloud-k8s-microservices-deployment/README.md

    Access the dashboard at `http://localhost:8761`.

 By following these steps, you should be able to deploy Eureka Service Discovery and an API Gateway in a Kubernetes environment successfully.
-If you encounter specific issues, feel free to share more details for further assistance.